anaclumos/Anxiolytic/README.md

-# anxiolytic
+# 💉 vaccines
-for informatics contests
+for informatics contests and internship interviews